Three University for Development Studies Students Arrested Over Armed Robbery

 • Police nabbed one of the suspects attempting to flee to the North East Region during the ongoing investigation

-• The university community is on edge as authorities pursue the full story behind the alleged armed robberies
+• The university community was said to be on edge as authorities pursue the full story behind the alleged armed robberies

 Three Level 400 students of the University for Development Studies are in police custody after their alleged involvement in an armed robbery.

-Joy News suspects are from the Nyankpala and Dungu campuses of the university.
+Joy News reported that the suspects are from the Nyankpala and Dungu campuses of the university.

 Three University For Development Studies Students Arrested Over Armed Robbery